danog/MadelineProtoDocs/docs/PHP/danog/MadelineProto/Settings/Metrics.md

 ### <a name="getMetricsBindTo"></a> `getMetricsBindTo(): ?\Amp\Socket\SocketAddress`

-Whether to expose prometheus metrics on the specified endpoint via HTTP.
+Whether to expose metrics on the specified endpoint via HTTP.

 #### See also: